 Denison’s dynamic president, Adam Weinberg, speaks passionately about the importance of co-curricular life in a full college experience.
 To that end, Denison students are highly engaged in campus life outside of the classroom.
 Denison offers 160 student-run organizations and 23 varsity sports that compete at the D3 level.
 The student government operates a budget of $1.2 million and keeps campus life vibrant and fun.
 Students are also deeply committed to service, and 86% of students performed 45,000 hours of community service last year.

 Denison students describe themselves as friendly and involved.
 The campus prides itself on its strong sense of community.
 Over and over we heard the term “Denison family.”
 Students speak glowingly of a present administration, a devoted faculty and a caring staff.
 Highly successful sports teams enjoy strong support from students, faculty and Granville residents alike and are just one sign of a very strong school spirit.
 School pride was evident in just about everyone we encountered.
 Denisonians love their school, and they love to welcome others to the community.

 Denison is committed to affordability and awards over $60 million annually in both need-based financial aid (meeting 100% of demonstrated need) and merit-based awards.
 Merit awards range from $5,000 to full tuition, and do not require a separate application nor test scores.
 Denison is test-optional, although about 60% of applicants do submit scores.
 The median scores for the Class of 2021 were ACT 29, SAT verbal 640, SAT math 650.

-Betsy visited Denison in summer, 2017 (and her son attends!).
+Evelyn visited Denison in spring, 2018.
 You can see all of her photos below.